scope-cli 0.9.2

 scope find "<query>" [--kind function|class] [--limit N] [--json] Full-text search with BM25 ranking, importance-boosted results.
 CamelCase and snake_case aware.
 Navigating an unfamiliar codebase or finding code by intent.

-scope source <symbol> [--json] Stub -- fetch full source of a symbol.
-Not yet implemented.
-Future: reading implementation after scope sketch.
+scope source <symbol> [--json] Fetch the full source code of a symbol (line_start to line_end).
+Path traversal protected.
+Reading a specific implementation after scope sketch.

 scope status [--json] Index health: symbol count, file count, last indexed time, stale files.
 Checking whether the index is stale before making range-based edits.